aiven/aiven-docs/docs/products/dragonfly/howto/migrate-ext-redis-df-console.md

 ### Step 1: Configure

 Start by reviewing the database migration configuration guidelines.
-Confirm compatibility with Dragonfly and follow these steps:
+Confirm compatibility with Dragonfly and:

--   Select **Import an external Redis database**.
+1. Select **Import an external Redis database**.
--   Click **Get started** to begin the migration.
+1. Click **Get started** to begin the migration.

 ### Step 2: Validation